hslee2008/hslee2008/README.md

 - 👻 I am thinking of more philosophical and theoretical approach to programming
   This is because for preparation of upcoming High School Entrance exam

-- 😎 I am fluent in both Korean and English
+- 😎 I am fluent in both Korean and English (TEPS 489)

 - 📫 Contact me anytime : <a href="mailto:hyunseunglee2008@gmail.com">Send Email 💌</a>